sharad2/PhpaAll/Readme.txt

 ===============================
 Impacted Files:-
-We are now keeping BankId, Designation and BankAccountNo in table EmployeePeriod so in place of seeing table employee we are now considering table EmployeePeriod for this.
+MBisht :- We are now keeping BankId, Designation and BankAccountNo in table EmployeePeriod so in place of seeing table employee we are now considering table EmployeePeriod for this.

 Finance/Payroll/ManageEmployeePeriod.aspx